viglesiasce/echo-grpc-web-python/README.md

     cd ..
     ```

-1. Create the gRPC stubs for the server:
+1. (Optional, only needed if you update the proto) Create the gRPC stubs for the server:

     ```
     python -m grpc_tools.protoc -I ../protos/ --python_out=. --grpc_python_out=. ../protos/echo.proto